-Few dentists and physicians are trained and experienced at diagnosing and treating TMJ disorders.
-Dr. Cappy Sinclair and Dr. Mark Reichley of Coastal Cosmetic & Implant Dentistry in Virginia Beach have completed advanced post graduate training to learn the fundamentals of TMJ disorders as well as the latest techniques for treating this complex condition.
+Few dentists and physicians are trained and experienced in diagnosing and treating TMJ disorders.
+Dr. Cappy Sinclair and Dr. Mark Reichley have completed advanced post-graduate training to learn the fundamentals of TMJ disorders and the latest techniques for treating this complex condition.

 If you can answer yes to any of these questions, you may have TMJ disorder

-Have you noticed that your teeth are worn, have small chips or fractures?
+- Have you noticed that your teeth are worn, or have small chips or fractures?

-Do you have frequent earaches without ear infection?
+- Do you have frequent earaches without ear infections?

 Oral Appliance Therapy for TMJ

-An oral appliance is a removable device that helps to keep the teeth and jaw in proper position during sleep and prevent teeth grinding or clenching.
-The oral appliance may be a splint, mouth guard or night guard.
+An oral appliance is a removable device that helps to keep the teeth and jaw in proper position during sleep and prevents teeth from grinding or clenching.
+The oral appliance may be a splint, mouthguard, or nightguard.
 These devices can alleviate the most common symptoms of TMJ dysfunction and prevent potential problems such as tooth wear, tooth decay, and gum disease.

 In addition, any damage that may have resulted from TMJ disorder can be corrected.
 Teeth may be corrected with dental bonding, porcelain veneers, dental crowns, or other types of dental restorations.

-One of the most important tools we use in the diagnosis and treatment of TMJ Disorders is the T-Scan, digital bite analysis.
+One of the most important tools we use in diagnosing and treating TMJ Disorders is the T-Scan, a digital bite analysis.
 Dr. Sinclair and Dr. Reichley are among a handful of dentists in the Virginia Beach area using this type of digital technology.

 Digital Bite Analysis